orbbec/OrbbecSDK-dev/README.md

 | Gemini 2 L        | 1.4.32                      |
 | Gemini 2          | 1.4.60 /1.4.76              |

 More devices support will be added in the near future.
-If you can not find your device in the table above currently, try the previous version: [Orbbec SDK](https://github.com/orbbec/OrbbecSDK)
+If you can not find your device in the table above currently, try the previous version at [Orbbec SDK](https://github.com/orbbec/OrbbecSDK)

 ## 2. Documentation